Blaxline/.github/profile/README.md

 The systems we build are guided by a few principles:

+- **Earn the build** — recommend existing software when it is good enough
 - **Business fit before product uniformity**
 - **Simple before distributed**
 - **Production readiness from the beginning**